mblayman/homeschool/blog/content/post/create-tasks-snap.md

 at one time.
 For example,
-if your student is in a "🎹 Piano" course and you want to tasks to practice, you create one task with a "Practice" description, then select the replicate option
+if your student is in a "🎹 Piano" course and you want to make tasks for practice, you create one task with a "Practice" description, then select the replicate option